 Not sure what this means?
 Each year, the Environmental Working Group (EWG) releases 12 of the most pesticide-laden or “dirty” fruits and veggies sold in the United States.
 Get a copy of the list and work toward avoiding eating too much of these items.

 The list varies slightly from year to year, but typically the foods highest in pesticides are conventional apples, celery, cherry tomatoes, cucumbers, grapes, hot peppers, imported nectarines, peaches, potatoes, spinach, strawberries, sweet bell peppers, kale/collard green and summer squash.

 2. Avoid GMOs.

 What are genetically modified foods?
-The top ones in the U.S. include corn, soy, Hawaiian paypaya, cotton, canola (among others).
+The top ones in the U.S. include corn, soy, Hawaiian paypaya, cotton, and canola (among others).
 I think avoiding these foods may be even more important than avoiding the dirty dozen!
-If it’s not organic, then it’s probably genetically modified if you live in the U.S. Read more about GMOs here.
+If it’s not organic then it’s probably genetically modified if you live in the United States.
+Read more about GMOs here.

 3. Eat from the Clean 15 list.

 Yay!
 Here’s a list where you aren’t just avoiding something!
 The EWG publishes a list of “clean” or lower-sprayed foods each year as well!
 These are foods you should eat from in abundance.
 Do note that corn and papaya are often both included on this list, and you still may want to avoid them because they are GMO.

 4. Avoid processed meats.

 Ideally, you would want to buy grass-fed, pastured, locally-raised meats.
 But our world isn’t always ideal.
 So instead of eating hotdogs and chicken nuggets, make the simple switch to cooking meals with plain meat that you season yourself.